 A primary beneficiary is the first person (or persons if you elect more than one) that the death benefit would be paid out to.
-Contingent beneficiaries are contacted if a primary beneficiary is dead.
+Contingent beneficiaries are contacted if a primary beneficiary has passed away.

 As an example, if you name your spouse as the beneficiary and a sibling who would care for your children as a contingent beneficiary, the sibling would only get the death benefit if your spouse were to die prior to it being paid.

 Most people list one or two primary beneficiaries and one contingent beneficiary.
-That being said, this is a good time for us to remind you to regularly check who you’ve listed as a beneficiary and ensure that the contact information is correct.
-Death is hard on our loved ones.
-Make getting those life insurance proceeds easy.
+That being said, this is a good time for us to remind you to regularly check who you’ve listed as a beneficiary and ensure that the contact information you have provided is correct.

 If you have significant cosigned debt, such as student loans or a mortgage that would fall to your parents or loved ones if you died, then you may want to consider term life insurance to cover those debts.
 Additionally, if you are single and the primary caretaker of an elderly person, then you should consider how much it would cost to care for them if you died.

 If you’re single and still unsure, you can use our life insurance calculator to help determine if you need coverage.
-Don’t worry; we’ll let you know if you don’t need coverage.
+Relax, no air-math required.

-Yes, term life insurance expires at the end of your designated policy term length – typically 10, 20 or 30 years – or if you’ve failed to pay your premiums.
+Yes, the policy’s term expires at the end of your designated term length – typically 10, 15, 20, or 30 years.
+The policy itself lapses if you fail to pay your premiums.

-This is why it’s so important that you get ample coverage while you’re young and healthy and that you continue to revisit your life insurance needs during major life milestones: like having another child or acquiring significant debt.
+This is why it’s so important that you get ample coverage while you’re young and healthy and that you continue to revisit your life insurance needs during major life milestones: like having another child or buying a house.
 This will keep you from being in an expensive bind 30 years down the road.

-Term life insurance is a great value for most people because it provides you with the coverage you need, when you really need it, and at a great price.
-No frills.
-No unnecessary costs.
+Term life insurance is a great value for most people because it provides you with the coverage you need for the years you’ll need it most.

-With term life insurance, you pick a term length and coverage amount that you need, you pay your monthly premium and you’re covered.
-The coverage ends once the term length is up.
-This way, you no longer have the added cost of insurance but you sure had peace of mind during the time you were covered.
+With term life insurance, you pick a term length and coverage amount that fits your needs, you pay your monthly premium and you’re covered.

 Yes, a term life insurance death benefit will be paid if a policyholder dies from an illness.
 That’s the entire point of a life insurance policy: to provide financial protection to your loved ones in the event of your untimely death.